ivangfr/springboot-jpa-studies/jpa-locking/README.md

 # springboot-jpa-studies
 ## `> jpa-locking`

-The idea of this module is to study jpa locking.
+The idea of this module is to study JPA locking.

 ## Start application